 One of the startups to have come out of the renowned Y Combinator, Sift was established in 2011 with the promise to “end digital fraud”, to use their own words.

 Sift’s list of clients includes Twitter, Airbnb, Instacard, Hello Fresh and Wayfair.
 Certainly, being based in the US has helped this company land some impressive contracts.
 But what about the technology?

 Digital Trust & Safety Suite is the name of the integrated anti-fraud solution on offer, promising to prevent loss and streamline operations.

-This solution stack features four of Sift’s flagship products, namely Payment Protection, Content Integrity, Account Defense and Dispute Management which, together, seek to address some of the most common pain points online companies face today: chargebacks, promo abuse, fake accounts, ToC violations, transfer fraud, account takeover, etc.
+This solution stack features five of Sift’s flagship products, namely Payment Protection, Content Integrity, Account Defense, Passwordless Authentication, and Dispute Management which, together, seek to address some of the most common pain points online companies face today: chargebacks, promo abuse, fake accounts, ToC violations, transfer fraud, account takeover (ATO) fraud, etc.

 The monitoring console is user friendly and pleasant to navigate, while the Payment Protection product has received good reviews for its automated, real-time analysis that does the day-to-day heavy lifting, by using the global network to train the machine learning models.

 Overall, Sift is great for organizations with huge amounts of data to be monitored, but this company’s standalone tools do not integrate as easily with legacy and competitor products, which can cause issues when scaling up or out.